 Causes of Visible FUE Scars

-Visible FUE scars can result from poor healing, the types of tools used for extraction, post-operative care and personal characteristics.
+Visible FUE scars can result from poor healing, the types of tools used for extraction, poor post-operative care and personal hair characteristics.
 Here are the leading causes:

 I. Overharvesting: Scarring can become apparent when thousands and thousands of grafts are harvested from the donor area on the back and the sides of the scalp, leaving not enough hair to grow out and cover over where hair was taken from.
 Typically, even after one procedure, wearing hairstyles that are too short can expose scarring.
 Multiple procedures increase the risk of visible scarring as more and more dots accumulate.